chaoren/vim-wordmotion/README.md

 This plugin faithfully follows the motion of `w`, while Vim replaces these two special cases with the behavior of `de` and `ce`, respectively.

-TODO
-====

-* Detect if there are existing selections, and the direction of the existing selection.
-If the selection is backwards, `iw` needs to go backwards as well.
-  If the current selection is contained within a word, expand to that word, otherwise, keep the other end of the selection.

 Related
 =======
 [camelcasemotion](http://www.vim.org/scripts/script.php?script_id=1905)